Phonicmas/Rimdark40kMankindsFinest/Legiones Asstartes.md

 Specific Primarch Genes;
-Corvus(WIP); Ability to go invis, hunting stealth increase Konrad Curze(WIP); Teleport at will in low light area, and other boosts in low light?
-Ferrus Manus(WIP); Crafting and quality boost, and also slightly for building Dorn(WIP); Increase defense?
-Vulkan(WIP); Thought of making 2 perpetual genes, one lesser and one "normal".
+Corvus(WIP); Ability to go invis, hunting stealth increase Ferrus Manus(WIP); Crafting and quality boost, and also slightly for building Vulkan(WIP); Thought of making 2 perpetual genes, one lesser and one "normal".
 Vulkan gets the lesser version, making carriers almost immortal